 RESPONSE: The standard-additions protocol II cited in the methods uses seawater taken from the same site as the samples to generate a standard curve for the fluorometric detection of NH₄⁺.
 We have clarified this in the text (lines 241-243).
 Line 302 - is animal abundance in biomass or density?

-RESPONSE: this is density, we have clarified this in the text (line 313-315).
+RESPONSE: This is density.
+We have clarified this in the text (line 313-315).

 Line 303 - Not sure why diversity was a predictor here.
 That wasn’t well set up in the Intro of why they were interested in diversity as being important here.

-RESPONSE: Body size and diversity are two predictors of NH₄⁺ supply rate (Allgeier et al., 2014), we have added a sentence to the introduction to bridge this gap (lines 96-97).
+RESPONSE: Body size and diversity are two predictors of NH₄⁺ supply rate (Allgeier et al., 2014).
+We have added a sentence to the introduction to bridge this gap (lines 96-97).
 Lines 306-7 - biomass is a measure of abundance. do you mean ‘biomass as a predictor instead of density’ which is another measure of abundance.

 RESPONSE: We use abundance to mean the number of animals/m2 and biomass to mean the wet weight of all the animals/m2.
 We have clarified this on lines 313-315 and keep this terminology consistent through the text.